Telos team

 Education:Bachelors of Psychology - Brigham Young University; Masters, Marriage and Family Therapy MFT - Utah Valley University

-Primary Therapist - Geneva Campus
+Primary Therapist - Telos U

 Emma Black